ibm-cloud-docs/bare-metal/vsi_reload_os_image.md

 {: #differences-between-a-standard-os-reload-and-a-reload-from-an-image-template}

 During the standard OS Reload process, you select configuration options for the device individually.
 When you reload from an image template, the configuration loads exactly as it appears in the image template.
+{: shortdesc}

-In an image template reload, you can still add features before reloading the OS.
+In an image template reload, you can still add features before you reload the OS.

-Use the following steps to reload an OS from an image template by using the Load from Image feature in the Customer Portal.
+Use the following steps to reload an OS from an image template by using the Load from Image feature.

-**Important:** If you want to retain your data, back up all data before reloading the OS.
+If you want to retain your data, back up all data before reloading the OS.
 An OS reload clears all data from the device, so, if you did not back up the data before the reload, it is permanently deleted and cannot be retrieved.
-{:shortdesc}
+{: important}

 ## Before you begin
-* Navigate to your console's device menu.
+* Go to your console's device menu.
 For more information, see [Navigating to devices](/docs/bare-metal?topic=virtual-servers-navigating-devices).
-* Ensure you have any necessary account permissions and device access.
+* Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

 For more information about permissions, see [Classic infrastructure permissions](/docs/iam?topic=iam-infrapermission#infrapermission) and [Managing device access](/docs/virtual-servers?topic=virtual-servers-managing-device-access).